pantheon-systems/documentation/source/_docs/drupal-8-cache.md

 tags: [drupal-8, code]
 keywords: drupal, drupal 8, performance, cache, caching, varnish, varnish caching
 ---
 To maximize your site's performance on Pantheon and to take advantage of our Varnish caching, you'll need to configure your site's performance settings.
-For more information, see [Varnish Caching for High Performance](/docs/varnish).

 ## Drupal 8 Performance Configuration
 Visit `/admin/config/development/performance` for Drupal's performance settings.